 Please enjoy this transcript of my interview with Sharon Salzberg (@SharonSalzberg), a central figure in the field of meditation, a world-renowned teacher, and New York Times bestselling author.
-It was transcribed and therefore might contain a few typos.
-With some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the interview here or by selecting any of the options below.